IntersectMBO/plutus/__std__/README.md

 - Replace all occurrences of `__std__` to `nix`
 - Remove *every* nix files not in `nix`
 - Do all remaining `TODO(std)`s
+- Check CONTRIBUTING.adoc for references to old nix files